 ● The most popular products people researched on iFixit were cell phones, laptops, automobiles and desktop computers.

 ● Of the 10 most popular manufacturers, 6 don’t provide access to spare parts or technical service information.

-“With 23% of residents using iFixit, it’s clear that Bay Staters want to fix our stuff.
+“With 1.6 million unique visitors from Massachusetts using iFixit, it’s clear that Bay Staters want to fix our stuff.
 After all, repairing an old device instead of buying a new one cuts waste and saves us money,” noted Janet Domenitz, executive director of MASSPIRG.
 “But too often, consumers are stymied in their repair efforts because most of the top manufacturers won’t provide access to spare parts, repair software or service diagrams.”

 The report highlights the growing call for “Right to Repair” reforms, which would require manufacturers to make parts and service information available to consumers.

 “iFixit.com has many guides for problems that manufacturers have told people are unfixable, and advised them that they need to replace the device.
 For example, you can easily change the battery in an iPhone yourself,” explained iFixit’s co-founder, Kyle Wiens.
 “And while we can provide spare parts for that repair, sometimes, we just can’t get the parts: Only the manufacturer has access to what we need to fix the device.”

 The most important repair guides on iFixit among Massachusetts residents were for cell phones, and Apple was the most popular manufacturer.
 Among personal electronics, battery repair was the most common guide type.